The Dogbanes are plants with a milky juice in the stems, widely branched at the top, and short 5-lobed bell-shaped flowers in clusters.

 The inflorescence is a branched cluster (a cyme) at the tip of the stem and others from the upper leaf axils.
 Each cluster is subtended by a leaf-like bract.

 The flowers resemble a bell with a white to pinkish 1/3 inch long corolla of 5 lobes, whose outer lips recurve outward.
 These are rounded to pointed at the tips.
 There are pinkish-red lines inside the corolla.
 These are nectar guides for insects - the nectaries are deep inside the corolla.
 The five stamens unite into a cone over the 2 pistils of the two ovaries.
-Outside the green calyx is shorter than the corolla and has five teeth.
+The green calyx forming the base of the flower is much shorter than the corolla and has five pointed teeth.

 Seed: Fertile flowers produce a pair of long, thin pods and when dry split along one side and release seeds which have white filaments attached for easy transport by air currents.